nih-cfde/2022-feb-hackathon/docs/CODEOFCONDUCT.md

 All organizers and participants of the Common Fund Data Ecosystem (CFDE) are expected to agree with the following code of conduct.
 We will enforce this code as needed.
-We expect cooperation from all participants to help ensuring a safe environment for everybody.
+We expect cooperation from all participants to help ensure a safe environment for everybody.

 The CFDE is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age,